AIandGlobalDevelopmentLab/Africa-Urban-Rural-Map/README.md

 # LULC-Rural-Urban
-Generate LULC map of Africa with rural and urban classes
+LULC map of Africa with rural and urban classes